-The Industrial Hemp Farming Act was first introduced in the 109th Congress by former Representative Ron Paul.
-In the 113th Congress, the Industrial Hemp Farming Act of 2013 (H.R.
-525; S. 359) would amend Section 102 of the Controlled Substances Act (21 U.S.C.
-802(16)) to specify that the term "marijuana" does not include industrial hemp, which the bill would define based on its content of delta-9 tetrahydrocannabinol (THC), marijuana's primary psychoactive chemical.
-Such a change could remove low-THC hemp from being covered by the CSA as a controlled substance and subject to DEA regulation, thus allowing for industrial hemp to be grown and processed under some state laws.
+The 113th Congress made changes to U.S. policies regarding industrial hemp during the omnibus farm bill debate.
+The Agricultural Act of 2014 (P.L.
+113-79) includes a provision allowing certain research institutions and also state departments of agriculture to grow industrial hemp, if allowed under state laws where the institution or state department of agriculture is located.
+Other introduced legislation, such as the Industrial Hemp Farming Act of 2013 (H.R.
+525; S. 359), could allow for possible commercial cultivation of industrial hemp in the United States.
+Those bills would amend the CSA to specify that the term "marijuana" does not include industrial hemp, which the bill would define based on its content of delta-9 tetrahydrocannabinol (THC), marijuana's primary psychoactive chemical.
+Such a change could remove low-THC hemp from being covered by the CSA as a controlled substance and subject to DEA regulation.